Guimarret/dataengineering/content/posts/logic_gates.md

 It's interesting btw that it's necessary only AND and EX-OR logic gates..

-The inputs are both 2-bit numbers and the output C's are the quotient, so if we expose the output in some place we get the result (this is a simplified version of real-life utilization because for better approaches we would have to implement floating points and some other points and i think for now that this is enough)
+The inputs are both 2-bit numbers and the output C's are the quotient, so if we expose the output in some place we get the result (this is a simplified version of real-life utilization because for better approaches we probably would have to implement floating points and some other points and i think for now that this is enough)